 Also, I wonder how the rangers and paladins would fit into this scheme.
 And speaking of rangers, I'm curious as to whether they'll keep being shoehorned into two fighting styles or not.

 My FFRP characters.
-Avatar by Kris on a Stick.
-Sigatars by Gulaghar, Kris on a Stick and Zefir, respectively.
+Avatar by Ashen Lilies.
+Sigatars by Gulaghar, Ashen Lilies and Zefir, respectively.